 The Approve system is a confirmation for your own records that the lines have been coded and are ready to export.
 As lines are approved, the counter for total numbers of lines approved/not approved will change showing how many lines remain to be coded.
 Note that when exporting, ALL lines are included, coded or not.

 In order to help you sort and manage the transactions you can click on any of the column headings to sort the transactions.
-Especially handy is to sort transactions by description where you can assign a category to a bulk of the same transaction lines in one click.
-Or to find that one line that is not approved, filter the data in the approve column.
+This is especially useful when used to sort transactions by description where you can assign a category to a bulk of the same transaction lines in one click.
+You can also find one line that is not approved, filter the data in the approve column.

 To code multiple lines at once, use the check boxes to the left and select the first line of the batch.
-Hold down the sift key and selecting the last line will select all the lines in between too.
-Sorting the transactions by details really helps here to bunch up all similar transactions that they can be coded at once.
 Then simply select the relevant category (on any line) and all lines are populated with that account.

 Once all the lines are coded to your satisfaction simply click on the download button to the top right and select the format you wish to download to.
 These options are likely to grow.